open-ephys/onix-docs/source/Software Guide/Bonsai/GettingStarted.rst

 Accessing Bonsai.ONIX Documentation
 ----------------------------------------
 #.
+If an ONIX node does not have a configuration GUI (e.g. like
+   :ref:`bonsai_heartbeatdev`), then **double clicking** the node will bring open its documentation page in your default browser.

-If a node has a configuration GUI (e.g.
+#.
+If an ONIX node has a configuration GUI (e.g.
    :ref:`bonsai_neuropixelsv1dev`),then there will be a **Documentation** link on that will open the node's reference page in your default browser.